The Ireland Walking Guide

 The Dillons

-Of all the Irish mountain lists, Paddy Dillon's definitely stands out from the crowd.
+Of all the Irish hill lists, Paddy Dillon's definitely stands out from the crowd.
 To be included on the Dillon list, each qualifying summit only needs to satisfy a single numerical requirement (i.e. it must have a height of 2,000 feet or more above sea level).
-While all the other Irish mountain lists specify both height and prominence lower limits, Paddy deliberately omitted prominence from the equation.
+While most other Irish summit lists specify both height and prominence lower limits, Paddy deliberately omitted prominence from the equation.
 Instead, he relied on his own personal onsite assessment of each location.
 If he didn't think a 2,000-foot-plus summit looked or felt like a mountain, he didn't include it.
-Paddy's approach to compiling Irish mountain lists may be a bit different from others, but this man's knowledge and experience as a researcher and author is well-renowned and widely trusted.
-He knows what a mountain is.
-There are 212 summits on the Dillon list of Irish mountains.
+Paddy's approach to compiling Irish summit lists may be a bit different from others, but the man's knowledge and experience as a researcher and author is well-renowned and widely trusted.
+He knows what a mountain looks and feels like.
+There are 212 summits on the Dillon list.
+Of these, 200 are proper mountain summits (see the Irish Hewitts) and 12 are subsidiary non-summit tops of at least 2,000 feet with less than 30m prominence.

-This list was published in Paddy's book The Mountains of Ireland - A Guide to Walking the Summits.
-This excellent walking guide book contains 70 walking routes which together feature all 212 Irish mountain summits.
+The Dillon list was published in Paddy's book The Mountains of Ireland - A Guide to Walking the Summits.
+This excellent walking guide book contains 70 walking routes which together feature all 212 locations on his list of Irish 2,000-footers.

 We would like to thank Paddy Dillon for agreeing the inclusion of his list on The Ireland Walking Guide website.